 Where to stay in Great Western

-We’ve rounded up a selection of our favourite places to stay in Great Western – from budget hotels and camping grounds to the more luxurious styles of accommodation.
-You’ll not be disappointed and soon discover the many best kept secrets of our little slice of paradise.
+We’ve rounded up a selection of our favourite places to stay in Great Western.
+Choose from budget hotels and camping grounds to the more luxurious styles of accommodation.
+You’ll not be disappointed to discover the many best kept secrets of our little slice of paradise.

 Miner’s Ridge Railway Bed and Breakfast